 A lot of knowledge has been lost about traditional Māori attitudes to menstruation, but some extraordinary Māori women are making sure it’s not lost forever, writes Leonie Hayden.

 Like a bolt of lightning out of the blue it sometimes occurs to me that a thing I’m doing, or feeling, is a product of colonisation.
-When I look at my thick thighs and wish they were smaller, when I feel isolated or lonely, I remember that my ancestors had a different perspective, a community narrative that focused on service to family and connection to the natural world, and not ego or individuality.
+When I look at my thick thighs and wish they were smaller, or when I feel isolated or lonely.
+My ancestors had a different perspective, a community narrative that focused on service to family and connection to the natural world, and not ego or individuality.
 In this upside down world, the world that is my birthright, my thighs are strong so I can work on the land, travel long distances and carry children.
 I’m not alone but an integral part of a holistic ecosystem, as important as a mountain, a kauri tree and a chief.

 It’s sobering every time.